 Buy the iPhone 5S to get the best Apple experience.

 FULL REVIEW: iPhone 5S review

-Buy the HTC One for its outstanding design, the great display, excellent sound and mature user interface.
+Buy the HTC One (M8) for it's design, power and mature user experience.